San Francisco Pedestrian Accident Lawyers

 In 2023, California decriminalized jaywalking.
 Regardless, pedestrians must cross the street at designated crosswalks.
 Crossing anywhere else is extremely dangerous, especially on busy roads and streets.
 No pedestrian should leave the sidewalk and head into the path of a vehicle that does not have the chance to stop.
 A marked crosswalk has lights and signals to let pedestrians and motorists see where they should cross or watch for pedestrians.

-There are two types of crosswalks- marked and unmarked crosswalks.
+There are two types of crosswalks — marked and unmarked crosswalks.
 An unmarked crosswalk is any intersection of two roads with no crosswalk markings.
-Pedestrians and drivers both must use due care to avoid traffic accidents.
+Both pedestrians and drivers must use due care to avoid traffic accidents.
 Drivers must yield the right of way when appropriate and vice versa.
 Crossing an unmarked crosswalk is not illegal jaywalking.

 Sometimes, it is challenging to know who has the right of way and, therefore, who is responsible for the accident.
-The skill of experienced San Francisco pedestrian accident lawyers can prove your case and get the compensation you need after an accident.
+The skill of experienced San Francisco pedestrian accident lawyers can help build your case and pursue the compensation you need after an accident.

-However, despite how hard the insurance will fight to claim that you caused the accident, the driver must prove that they were diligent in trying to avoid the accident.
-Drivers must prove that they yielded the right of way to the pedestrian.
-Drivers should always watch for pedestrians in the following areas:
+However, drivers must prove that they yielded the right of way to the pedestrian.
+Drivers should look out for pedestrians in the following areas:

 • In residential neighborhoods